Skip to main content

 General guidelines

-The following are general guidelines for citing NIMH publications and webpages.
+The following are general guidelines for citing NIMH content.
 You may need to adapt the guidelines to match the reference style you are using.

-• The author of all NIMH materials is “National Institute of Mental Health,” rather than an individual person, unless otherwise specified.
-For example, Director’s Messages and some videos (such as the Director’s Innovation Speaker Series) have an individual person as the author.
+• The author of all NIMH materials is “National Institute of Mental Health,” rather than an individual person unless otherwise specified.
+For example, the Director’s Messages have an individual person as the author.

 • For print or digital publications, such as brochures, fact sheets, and infographics, provide the publication name and publication or identifier number (found on the back cover or last page).